PINEAPPLE EXPRESS TRAIN TOUR

-HERE’S A BRIEF DESCRIPTION OF OUR TWO VINTAGE-STYLE TRAINS:
+HERE’S A BRIEF DESCRIPTION OF OUR FOUR VINTAGE-STYLE TRAINS:

 The Pineapple Express train was originally built in England by Severn Lamb.
 It is driven via diesel motor and hydraulic pump, very similar to a bulldozer.
 The engine and train is modeled after an 1870 design 4-4-0 with tender.
 It has four passenger cars.